-Good King Wenceslas has always been a popular carol for me for the simple reasons of audience participation.
+Good King Wenceslas has always been a popular carol for the simple reasons of audience participation.
 The men sing the king's part and we women take on the page ...

 We can and do apply this all the time in business.
 Every time we’re following best practice, apply accredited standards we’re treading in proven footsteps and for things like routine processes, it makes perfect sense.